(La Belle Endormie)

 Director/Screenplay – Catherine Breillat, Producers – Sylvette Frydman & Jean-Fran’ois Lepetit, Photography – Denis Lenoir, Art Direction – Francois-Renaud Labarthe.
 Production Company – Flach Film/CB Films/Arte France.

-Carla Besnäinou (Princess Anastasia), Julia Artamanov (Anastasia at 16 Years), Kerian Mayan (Peter), David Chausse (Johan), Diana Rudychenko (Veroutchka))
+Carla Besnäinou (Princess Anastasia), Julia Artamonov (Anastasia at 16 Years), Keiran Mayan (Peter), David Chausse (Johan), Diana Rudychenko (Veroutchka)

 After Princess Anastasia is born, the witch Carabosse places a curse on her that she will die when she pricks her hand with yew wood.
 Three fairies transmute the curse to instead make her go to sleep at the age of six and then emerge after a hundred years as a sixteen year-old.
 After her hand is pricked, Anastasia heads down beneath the castle and emerges into a forest.
 There she is adopted by a mother and her son Peter.
 However, Peter gets a shard of ice from the Snow Queen in his eye and turns cruel and nasty, before the Snow Queen takes him away.
 Anastasia goes on a quest to find him.
 She wakes in the present-day as a sixteen year-old where she meets Peter’s grandson Johan and he tries to seduce her.